 The WBEA is working on an upcoming awareness campaign to increase community knowledge about the COMP program.
-During this quarter, a new advertisement campaign was started, and advertisements were played on Rogers SportsNet and at the Landmark Cinemas Fort McMurray.
+Advertisements were played on Rogers SportsNet and at the Landmark Cinemas Fort McMurray during the last quarter.
+A plan for upcoming advertisements and awareness campaigns is being created for 2024/2025.

 ii.
-Release publicly available annual report on the WEBA website.
+Release publicly available annual report on the WBEA website.

-The 2022 COMP Annual Report was finalized April 2023 and OSM and Alberta EPA were notified.
-The report can be found at https://comp.wbea.org/2022-annual-report/
+The 2023 COMP Annual Report was finalized and available online on April 2nd, 2024.
+The 2023 report can be found at the following website: https://comp.wbea.org/2023-annual-report/